luizfilipezs/querier-ts/README.md

 #### `column()`

-It returns the values of the first property of all objects.
+It returns the values of the first properties of all objects.

 ```ts
 const ids = Query.from(users).column();